basho-labs/little_riak_book/en/02-concepts.md

     Examples: *Riak*, *Redis*, *Voldemort*

-### The Fallacies of Distributed Computing

-One detour in the land of distributed databases is to understand the condition that they are distributed systems replete with their benefits and handicaps.
-Engineers at Sun Microsystems created this list of [eight fallacies](http://www.rgoarchitects.com/Files/fallacies.pdf) that engineers new to distributed systems often fall victim to.
-They still apply today, even when operating a database like Riak.

-1. The network is reliable.
-2. Latency is zero.
-3. Bandwidth is infinite.
-4. The network is secure.
-5. Topology doesn't change.
-6. There is one administrator.
-7. Transport cost is zero.
-8. The network is homogeneous.

-I always recommend that initiates take the time to grok this list.
-Keeping these points ever present in your mind can save days of pain and expense in the future.

 ## Riak Components

 Riak is a Key/Value (KV) database, built from the ground up to safely distribute data across a cluster of physical servers, called nodes.
 A Riak cluster is also known as a ring (we'll cover why later).